How tech startups can present their best selves to investors

 Businesses need funding and, in the beginning, that means impressing investors.
 Here are some tips on how to do that

-It's important, then, for tech startups to present their best selves to investors.
-Here's some advice from the other side of the table on just how to do that.
+It's vital for tech startups to present their best selves to investors and fully sell their ideas and products.
+We've compiled some advice from the other side of the table, on how that can be done.

 Be specific and be accurate